t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 plt.show()
 ```

-This plot shows how, at every subsequent layer in our model, the poem
+This plot shows how, at every subsequent layer in our model, poem embeddings
-embeddings diverge further and further from the original embeddings furnished
+further diverge from the original embeddings furnished by the model.
+One way to
-by the model.
-This continues until the cosine similarity scores effectively
-zero-out.
-That doesn't mean the embeddings are dissimilar, or opposites of one
-another (as in the case of negative cosine similarity scores).
-Rather, they
-simply have no relation.
-One way to interpret this zeroing-out is via context:
+interpret this progression is via context: at every layer, the model further
-at every layer, the model further specifies context for the inputs, until the
+specifies context for the inputs, until the link between the context-less
-link between context-less embeddings and contextual ones is mostly severed.
+embeddings and the contextual ones becomes quite weak.

 Slightly modifying the above procedure will show this layer-by-layer change.
 Below, we make our comparisons from one layer to the next.